danintel/sawtooth-faq/docker.rst

 FAQ: Using Docker with Sawtooth
 ====================

-I get this error running "docker-compose -f sawtooth-default.yaml up" Error: files exist, rerun with --force to overwrite existing files
+I get this error running ``docker-compose -f sawtooth-default.yaml up`` : ``Error: files exist, rerun with --force to overwrite existing files``
 -------------------

 This occurs when docker was not halted cleanly.
 Run the following first: